fureya48/binar-challenge-chapter-6/README.md

-<h1 align="left">Hi 👋, I'm Fathur Rohman Kistanto</h1>
+<h1 align="left">Hi, I'm Fathur Rohman Kistanto</h1>
 <h3 align="left">Student of Full Stack Web Developer Wave 24 in Binar Academy</h3>

 <br>
 <br>

-<p align="left"> This is a project challenge from Binar Academy Chapter 6, I used Node.js, Express.js, Sequelize, and PostgeSQL for Backend and I used Bootstrap V4.x.x for styling. </p>
+<p align="left"> This is a project challenge from Binar Academy Chapter 6.
+I used Node.js, Express.js, Sequelize, and PostgeSQL for Backend and I used Bootstrap V4.x.x for styling. </p>

 <br>
 <br>